A Skeleton in Our Closet

-“Weight 136 lb” – this is the first truth about herself that Bridget Jones confesses in her diary on 1st January, now that she seems adamant to take control of her life.
-The resolution she makes is to “lose 20 pounds, obviously.”
-And it’s not because she wants to be fit and healthy or because she wants to reduce her blood pressure or her diabetes risk.
+“Weight 136 lb” – this is how Bridget Jones starts her diary entry on 1st January when she seems adamant to take control of her life and decides to “lose 20 pounds, obviously.”

 The skeleton in our closet is not our weight.